tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 bg_highlight@2x.png

-First one has nice colors, but contrast is too low: letters become hard to read.
+The first one has nice colors, but the contrast is too low: letters become hard to read.

-Second one has good contrast but you can barely see colors.
+The second one has good contrast, but you can barely see colors.

-Last one has _both_: high contrast and clean, vibrant colors.
-Ligher colors are readable even on white background since they fill a lot more area.
-Text is the same brightness as in the second example, yet it gives impression of clearer color.
+The last one has _both_: high contrast and clean, vibrant colors.
+Lighter colors are readable even on a white background since they fill a lot more area.
+Text is the same brightness as in the second example, yet it gives the impression of clearer color.
 It’s all upside, really.

 UI designers know about this trick for a while, but I rarely see it applied in code editors: